 Director Carolyn Anthony is elected a 2013-14 president of the Public Library Association.
 The second floor is remodeled to add a Business and Career Center, as well as six additional study rooms.

 The library is awarded 5 stars (the top ranking) in Library Journal’s national ranking of public libraries.

 Get an overview of how our 133,190 square foot building is laid out.

 Paintings, sculptures, even a tapestry grace the library’s walls and grounds in our permanent art collection.
 Learn more

-Three print sources related to the library’s history can be found in the catalog, or ask at the Reference Desk.
+Three print sources related to the library’s history can be found in the catalog, or ask at the Information Desk.